-• Choice of approach
+• Author's choice of approach

 Are all the essentials included in the work?
 Is the method reasonable and can it be used in the work?

 • Structure of the work

 Is the work clear?
 Have the different sections been given suitable space and is the order logical?
 Should the structure have been different and in that case, how?